Spatial-Temporal Meta-path Guided Explainable Crime Prediction: Related Work

 \textbf{Semantic representation learning}.
 As spatial and temporal patterns from human mobility reveal the underlying causes of criminal behaviors, the semantics behind the activity patterns are also discussed in some work \cite{10.1145/3459637.3482482, 10.1145/3158433}.
 Semantic representation learning can strengthen the understanding of the urban dynamics and issues in various tasks, such as crime, traffic, and user demographics in urban regions.
 SUME \cite{ 10.1145/3411807} learns a semantic-enhanced embedding of the heterogeneous network which has various types of nodes and edges to infer user demographics.
-Although this framework is set to optimize user profiles, the implicit representation of urban regions is also learned throughout the task, which sheds light on the possibilities that such similarity-based measurements can also help deal with region-level crime predicting tasks.
+Although this framework is set to optimize user profiles, the implicit representation of urban regions is also learned throughout the task, which sheds light on the possibilities that such similarity based measurements can also help deal with region-level crime prediction tasks.
 Regarding the semantic learning in crime predictions, one most recent work \cite{10.1145/3459637.3482482} handles dynamic chain effect and multidimensional features for performing multi-incident co-prediction.
-This work explicitly exploits the behind-the-scenes chain-like triggering mechanism and tackles the challenging problem caused by incident sparsity.
+This work explicitly exploits the behind-the-scenes chain-like triggering mechanism and tackles the challenging problem caused by incident sparsity. {Further more, to learn embeddings from social networks, LBSN2Vec++\cite{yang2020lbsn2vec} is proposed to preserve the information of social relationships and user mobility by encoding friendship edges between users and category hyperedges across different node domains. }